-- Doctors must take reasonable steps to ensure that patients are aware of any risks that are material to them and of any reasonable alternative or variant treatments. - In deciding whether a risk is material, doctors should consider whether a reasonable person in the patient's position would be likely to attach significance to the risk. - It is important to make a record of the consent discussion in the patient's notes, including key points raised and hard copies or web links of any further information provided.
+- Doctors must take reasonable steps to ensure that patients are aware of any risks that are material to them and of any reasonable alternative or variant treatments. - In deciding whether a risk is material, doctors should consider whether a reasonable person in the patient's position would be likely to attach significance to the risk.
+Right 6 of the Code states that every consumer has "the right to the information that a reasonable consumer, in that consumer's circumstances, would expect to receive". - It is important to make a record of the consent discussion in the patient's notes, including key points raised and hard copies or web links of any further information provided.
 This is in addition to the consent form.